-UGC NET Archaeology 2025, Eligibility, Exam Analysis, Syllabus, PYQs, Exam Pattern, Career Scope
+UGC NET Archaeology 2025, Eligibility, Exam Analysis for 5 January

-UGC NET Archaeology 2025: Check exam dates, syllabus, eligibility, pattern & preparation tips.
+UGC NET Archaeology 2025: Check syllabus, eligibility, pattern & preparation tips, exam will be held on 5 january 2026 in shift 2.
 Download PDF syllabus & previous year papers.
 Explore career options in teaching, research, and cultural heritage after qualifying.

 JRFAdda